dfinity/sns-testing/draft_1_proposal_instructions.md

    arguments).

    You can also participate in the swap using the [NNS Dapp][nns-dapp] (another feature of the test environment).
-There, you can conjoure some ICP for yourself using the "Get ICP" button (another feature of the test environment), and use the ICP to participate in the ongoing swap.
+There, you can conjure some ICP for yourself using the "Get ICP" button (another feature of the test environment), and use the ICP to participate in the ongoing swap.